Choose Language

 If someone else thinks that you or someone in your family is at risk of being abused or harmed they can report it to the Police or Social Services.
 If this happens someone from Social Services will speak to you or someone in your family to find out if anyone is at risk of abuse.
 Social Services will use the information they gather to make a decision about how best to help to prevent or stop abuse from happening.

-From 21 March 2022 physically punishing children will be illegal in Wales.
+Physically punishing children is illegal in Wales.
 This can include smacking, hitting, slapping and shaking.
 But there are other types too.
 Physical punishment can be anything where a child is punished using physical force.
 Research suggests that any type of physical punishment could be harmful to children.

 Title